[Section A]

 D)the economic conditions of different types of famities

-40.D 40.Which of the following is true of the ethnic minority families in the U.S. according to the passage?
+40.D 40.Which of the following is true of the ethnic minority families in

 A)Thein cultural patterns are usually more adaptable.